 Since 1995, Maverick’s has been providing landscaping and hardscaping answers for Central Florida’s toughest turf questions.
 We are experts on Florida grass and greenery and can best answers your questions in an in person review of your location.
 Here are however a few answers to commonly asked questions that you may have.
 If you have additional questions don’t hesitate to reach out to your Maverick’s team today and schedule a walk through of your location.

-Florida’s humid subtropical climate brings a rainy season from May through October.
-While these heavy but brief rainfalls are good for plant growth, too much water can cause root rot.
+Florida’s humid subtropical climate means that the rainy season lasts roughly from May through October.
+Typically, the rainy season brings short but heavy periods of rainfall that can quickly flood the landscaping.
+While rainfall promotes plant growth, too much water can cause root rot.

-Florida lawns should be watered two days per week during hot, dry seasons, and no more than one day a week during cooler weather.
-Watering should occur during the normal “dew period” of the day, extending (whether before or after) the “dew period” can promote disease and rot in your turf.
+Remember, watering should occur during the day’s standard “dew period”.
+Extending (whether before or after) the “dew period” can promote disease and rot in your turf.

-Your Florida lawn requires periodic application of fertilizer to ensure healthy growth and a lush look.
-Fertilizers release a blend of nutrients critical to the development of your lawn.
+As with most lawns, your Florida lawn requires periodic application of fertilizer to ensure healthy growth and a lush look.
+While your lawn naturally has access to most nutrients, it is often not enough to maintain a vibrant look.
+Fertilizers help by releasing a blend of nutrients critical to the development and maintenance of your lawn.

-This means you should allow your grass to grow on the taller side.
-The shorter the blades of grass the more energy and nutrients are needed for the grass to grow new blades.
+You should allow your grass to grow on the taller side, even if that goes against conventional height standards.
+This is because the shorter the blades of grass, the more energy and nutrients are needed for the grass to grow.

 Contrary to popular belief that springtime is the best season for transplanting, the most beneficial time to redesign your outdoor landscaping space is actually during the fall.
 However, planning for this new design should begin well in advance of any planting or demo of existing greenery.

-Deploying new landscaping in the fall allows plants to adjust to their new home and prepare for a prosperous season of growth during spring and summer.
+Deploying new landscaping in the fall allows plants to adjust to their new home throughout winter and prepare for a prosperous season of growth during spring and summer.